pleszczy/-recruitment-task-for-narrative-scala/README.md

 # Overview

-This is a solution to a recruitment task for narrative
+This is a solution to a recruitment task for narrative.io

 ## TODO